chalmersplasmatheory/FIKA/README.md

   ```
 Before compiling the parallel version of the FIKA code, make sure all requirements for the serial version are also installed in the virtual environment.

+DISCLAIMER!!!
+There are configurations of the MPIO drivers that make the parallel version of FIKA not executable.
+However, there is yet no explanation to what causes this inconvenience.

 ## Running FIKA

 To execute the FIKA simulation, follow these steps: